 The M88-2 incorporates advanced technologies such as integrally bladed compressor disks (“blisks”), a low-pollution combustor with smoke-free emissions, single-crystal high-pressure turbine blades, ceramic coatings, and composite materials.

 Launched in 2008, the M88 TCO (“Total Cost of Ownership”) programme was initiated to further improve engine durability and bring support costs down.
-Capitalizing on the ECO project, Safran Aircraft Engines was able to upgrade the high-pressure compressor and the high-pressure turbine of the M88-2: cooling is ameliorated and stronger components have been introduced, boosting durability by up to 50%.
-Life expectancy between overhaul has been considerably expanded for a number of modules, helping further minimise the impact of planned maintenance on engine availability.
+Capitalising on the ECO project, Safran Aircraft Engine was able to upgrade the high-pressure compressor and the high- pressure turbine of the M88-2: cooling is ameliorated and stronger components have been introduced, boosting durability by up to 50%.
+Life expectancy between overhauls has been considerably expanded for a number of modules, helping further minimise the impact of planned maintenance on engine availability.

-The M88 is the subject of a constant improvement effort by Safran Aircraft Engines, leading to the latest M88-4E version, which builds on the TCO programme.
+The M88 is the subject of a constant improvement effort by Safran Aircraft Engine, leading to the latest M88-4E version, which builds on the TCO programme.
 This version, which offers a longer engine life, is now fully operational.
-Production deliveries began in 2012, and Rafale aircraft now comes out of the production line fitted with M88-4Es.
+Production deliveries began in 2012, and Rafale aircraft now come out of the production line fitted with M88-4Es.